zweixin798/fit-zen-buddy-34/README.md

-# Welcome to your Lovable project
+# Welcome to your fitlog

-TODO: Document your project here
+TODO: start your exercise today